2 minute read.

-Typically, resale homes are in established neighbourhoods which provides buyers with easy access to things like transit, shopping, and entertainment.
+Typically, resale homes are in established neighbourhoods that provide buyers with easy access to things like transit, shopping, and entertainment.
 Infrastructure is normally already established as well.
-Schools in these neighbourhoods have ratings that you can count on, and places of worship have well established congregations if that is something of interest.
+Schools in these neighbourhoods have ratings that you can count on, and places of worship have well-established congregations if that is something of interest.
 Most landscaping and fencing is already completed.
 This means no added expenses are passed onto you, the buyer, for these items.
 Lastly, most resale neighbourhoods are filled with history and charm.
 There are many municipal initiatives throughout Canada to revamp and update the older communities even further with trails, splash pads and more.

 No Mess, No Fuss.

 More often than not, when you purchase a new construction home, you are getting just that: new and construction.
 Roadways and sidewalks might not be completed when you take possession which means dirt and debris will be everywhere, including inside your home.
 As mentioned, resale homes are already built-in established neighbourhoods that have everything done, and therefore, the only thing you need to worry about tracking into the home is what you step in.

 Obtaining a mortgage on a resale home, even if you are upsizing, is pretty straightforward.
 The opposite is true of new construction home.
 The mortgage for a new construction home is different.
 It is called a construction mortgage and is based on the contract you have with the developer or builder.
 The contractual obligations of their purchase agreement can greatly affect the details of your mortgage or loan.
 New home purchases are also subject to HST upon closing.
 So, you can see, the process is a little more complicated than purchasing a resale home.